-- Teaching a non-university course: Written confirmation from the organization hosting the course that states the name and timeframe of the course.
-A class agenda or course brochure should also be kept for CPE records.
+- The instructor must have a written confirmation from the organization hosting the course that states the name and time frame of the class taught.
+For higher education classes, the instructor must keep a detailed class agenda or course brochure to claim Instructor CPE credit.

 Members of the ACFE Editorial Advisory Committee may claim 0.5 CPE credits for every Fraud Magazine submission reviewed, with a maximum allowable credit of 5 CPE credits per year.
 This credit only applies to the review of Fraud Magazine manuscripts and is only available to duly appointed members of the Editorial Advisory Committee.

 You must submit a completed manuscript evaluation form to the Fraud Magazine editor-in-chief prior to the publication of each respective submission to claim Editorial Advisory CPE credit.

 Fraud Magazine CPE Credit (Maximum of 10 CPE Credits per Year)